Elao/CommandMigration/README.md

 Entries in `migrations` could have whatever identifier, but we recommend to use a date + time format: YYYYMMDDHHMMSS

-Run `php bin/elaoCommandMigration elao:command-migration:run path/to/elao_command_migration.yaml` to test it.
+Run `php bin/elaoCommandMigration path/to/elao_command_migration.yaml` to test it.

 ## Integration

-Add `php bin/elaoCommandMigration elao:command-migration:run path/to/elao_command_migration.yaml`
+Add `php bin/elaoCommandMigration path/to/elao_command_migration.yaml`
 to your deployment process.

 ### Capifony